Home Events + NewsEvents Is Whole Foods Still Opening in Jersey City? Signage Points to Yes

 A post shared by Jersey City Upfront (@jc_upfront)

-Per Jersey City Upfront, Whole Foods signage has officially gone up on the exterior of the Harborside 4A building, where the Amazon-owned food retailer will be situated.
+Per Jersey City Upfront, Whole Foods signage has officially gone up on the exterior of the Harborside 4A building, where the Amazon-owned food retailer will be situated back in April.
 Accordingly, “work on the interior has also been ongoing, but there is still no estimated opening date.”
-Sigh.

-Whole Foods will take up approximately 47,542 square feet of space, which had formerly been occupied by HopsScotch and Five Guys.
+Whole Foods takes up approximately 47,542 square feet of space, which HopsScotch and Five Guys had formerly occupied.
 In addition, the grocery store will also build its new Northeast headquarters in the 10-story building.

 “We are very excited that Whole Foods Market selected Harborside for its future Jersey City store,” Mack-Cali Realty Corporation’s Senior Vice President of Communications, Deidre Crockett, said in a press release, back in 2020.